Steve (2025 film)

 Steve is a 2025 drama film directed by Tim Mielants and written by Max Porter, based on his 2023 novella Shy.
 The film stars Cillian Murphy, Tracey Ullman, Jay Lycurgo, Simbi Ajikawo, and Emily Watson.

 Steve had its world premiere in the Platform Prize section of the 2025 Toronto International Film Festival, and was released in select cinemas in the United Kingdom and the United States on 19 September 2025, before its streaming debut on 3 October 2025 by Netflix.

 Premise

-Steve is a headteacher in charge of a school for boys with societal and behavioural difficulties.
+Steve is a headteacher in charge of a school for boys with social and behavioural difficulties.

 Production

 The project was announced for Netflix in February 2024 as being produced by Cillian Murphy's production company, Big Things Films, with his collaborator Alan Moloney also a producer.
 Tim Mielants directed, and Max Porter adapted his own novel Shy for the film.
 Murphy and Porter previously collaborated on the stage adaptation of Porter's Grief Is the Thing with Feathers and on the short film All of This Unreal Time.
 Porter gave Murphy a copy of Shy in a proof edition before it was completed and Murphy was quoted as saying "it just broke my heart.
 They're the sorts of things I love as a reader and as a performer".
 Jay Lycurgo also joined the cast.

 Principal photography began on May 24, 2024, and wrapped on July 5 in the UK.
 Filming locations included Bath, Somerset.